Volland/sdk-notebooks/README.md

+## Book
+This repo available as online book hosted at https://volland.github.io/sdk-notebooks/
 ## SDK notebooks
 It is all about [Affinidi SDK](https://github.com/affinityproject/affinidi-core-sdk) Majority of this notebooks and presentation is just a material for my youtube videos